kyewei/lyricScraper/README.md

 # lyricScraper

+lyricScraper is a RESTful Node.js based server API backed by a database that fetches lyrics for given song artist and title on online sites, and caches the results.
+The user can then access individual results through an ID or by various means (by Artist, Title, etc).

-Built using `Node.js`, with `mongoDB` as the backend database and `mongoose` to interface with it, `request` and `cheerio` extra `npm` packages for fetching and scraping pages.
+It is built using `Node.js` using the `async` library, `Express.js` for routing, `mongoDB` as the backend database through `mongoose`, `request` and `cheerio` packages for fetching and scraping pages.
-Done as a weekend project to learn some backend tech.
+Done as a weekend project to learn some backend and JS web framework tech.

 ####Features and Things
 * Searches `genius.com`, `songlyrics.com`, `lyricsmode.com` for lyrics, and returns the first hit in JSON form